mhallingquest/mhallingquest.github.io/README.md

 ## 👋 About Me

-I'm a **data scientist and AI engineer** with 15+ years of experience turning complex data into intelligent, automated systems — across education, telecom, media, and banking.
+I'm a senior data analytics professional and AI engineer with 15+ years of experience turning complex data into intelligent, automated systems — across education, telecom, media, and banking.
+My work increasingly bridges analytics and AI engineering, with a clear trajectory toward data science.
 I'm also a founder.
-I built **[HQ Data Services](https://hqdataservicesllc.com)** to help organizations automate their data workflows with AI, and **[ScholarDollarz](https://scholardollarz.com)** to help students find scholarships they actually qualify for — because opportunity shouldn't be buried in a Google search.
+I built HQ Data Services to help organizations automate their data workflows with AI, and ScholarDollarz to help students find scholarships they actually qualify for — because opportunity shouldn't be buried in a Google search.
 My work sits at the intersection of:

-- **AI/ML pipelines** — LLM integration, structured data extraction, NVIDIA NIM
-- **Data engineering** — SQL, ETL, MongoDB, Python automation
-- **Full-stack deployment** — FastAPI, Railway, Render, Docker
-- **Business impact** — I build things that solve real problems
+AI/ML pipelines — LLM integration, structured data extraction, NVIDIA NIM Data engineering — SQL, ETL, MongoDB, Python automation Full-stack deployment — FastAPI, Railway, Render, Docker Business impact — I build things that solve real problems

 ---